jlevy/procdog/README.md

 long-lived, centrailized XML-RPC server that monitors processes.
 Procdog is intended to be a single, simple, easy-to-use command that needn't be set up and managed itself or run as root.
 Each use of Procdog is independent and monitors just one process.
-You can even check the Procdog script into your own project for developer convenience, since it has no dependencies (besides Python 2.7).
+You can even check the Procdog script into your own project so developers can start or since it has no dependencies (besides Python 2.7).
+Note Procdog is also much less mature.

 You'll find it useful if you have servers, databases, or other processes you want to manage on your personal machine, when developing, in build systems and test